Probability of Causation with Sample Selection: A Reanalysis of the Impacts of J\'ovenes en Acci\'on on Formality: Identification Results

-In practice, these bounds may be uninformative even though they are sharp.
+In practice, the bounds in Proposition \ref{PROPmonotonicity} may be {wide} even though they are sharp.
 To derive tighter bounds, researchers can add increasingly stronger assumptions.
 Even though the credibility of these assumptions depends on their empirical contexts, applied researchers frequently have some prior about the direction of the treatment effect.
 Using this prior, the researcher can impose the monotone treatment response condition.